SpindleMonkey/project-2/README.md

 ---

 ### technologies used
+* Front End
   * HTML
   * CSS
   * JavaScript
-* DOM manipulation using vanilla JS or jQuery?????????
+  * DOM manipulation using jQuery
+  * Bootstrap

+* Not Front, Not Back
+  * Ajax
+  * express

+* Back End
   * Node.js
+  * BCrypt
+  * Passport
+  * request????
   * EJS
-* Ajax
   * Mongo
   * Mongoose
+  * mocha
+  * chai

+* Hosting
   * Heroku

 ---

 ### approach taken

+8/2/17: I'm trying to be smarter with planning this project.
+I've drawn the [pages and interactions](assets/flow.jpg) I think I'll need ()

+7/31/17: I'm using Google CSE (Custom Search Engine) to get images of the different breeds, and may use it to get some starting breed info.
+Breed info will definitely be augmented with non-API sources as there is no sheep-breed-info-for-spinners API available.
+I think that's a shame, by the way.

-7/27/17: Starting design with some rough wireframes showing basic pages and flows: sign in, filter, index, show, add, delete.
+7/27/17: Starting design with some rough [wireframes](assets/wireframes.jpg) showing basic pages and flows: sign in, filter, index, show, add, delete.
 Looking to implement at least 3 collections: user, breed, and stash.
 The breed collection will be populated via data/images returned from the Google CSE API, as well as user inputs in some later phase.

 ---